-- For operation in unpaired spectrum, if numberOfInvalidSymbolsForDL-UL-Switching-r16 is configured, numberOfInvalidSymbolsForDL-UL-Switching-r16 symbol(s) after the last symbol that is indicated as downlink in each consecutive set of all symbols that are indicated as downlink by tdd-UL-DL-ConfigurationCommon or tdd-UL-DL-ConfigurationDedicated are considered as invalid symbol(s) for PUSCH repetition Type B transmission.
-The symbol(s) given by numberOfInvalidSymbolsForDL-UL-Switching-r16 are defined using the reference SCS configuration referenceSubcarrierSpacing provided in tdd-UL-DL-ConfigurationCommon.
+- For operation in unpaired spectrum, if numberOfInvalidSymbolsForDL-UL-Switching is configured, numberOfInvalidSymbolsForDL-UL-Switching symbol(s) after the last symbol that is indicated as downlink in each consecutive set of all symbols that are indicated as downlink by tdd-UL-DL-ConfigurationCommon or tdd-UL-DL-ConfigurationDedicated are considered as invalid symbol(s) for PUSCH repetition Type B transmission.
+The symbol(s) given by numberOfInvalidSymbolsForDL-UL-Switching are defined using the reference SCS configuration referenceSubcarrierSpacing provided in tdd-UL-DL-ConfigurationCommon.

-- The UE may be configured with the higher layer parameter invalidSymbolPattern-r16, which provides a symbol level bitmap spanning one or two slots (higher layer parameter symbols-r16 given by invalidSymbolPattern-r16).
-A bit value equal to 1 in the symbol level bitmap symbols-r16 indicates that the corresponding symbol is an invalid symbol for PUSCH repetition Type B transmission.
-The UE may be additionally configured with a time-domain pattern (higher layer parameter periodicityAndPattern-r16 given byinvalidSymbolPattern-r16), where each bit of periodicityAndPattern-r16 corresponds to a unit equal to a duration of the symbol level bitmap symbols-r16, and a bit value equal to 1 indicates that the symbol level bitmap symbols-r16 is present in the unit.
-The periodicityAndPattern-r16 can be {1, 2, 4, 5, 8, 10, 20 or 40} units long, but maximum of 40ms.
-The first symbol of periodicityAndPattern-r16 every 40ms/P periods is a first symbol in frame 𝑛𝑓 mod 4 = 0, where P is the duration of periodicityAndPattern-r16 in units of ms. When periodicityAndPattern-r16 is not configured, for a symbol level bitmap spanning two slots, the bits of the first and second slots correspond respectively to even and odd slots of a radio frame, and for a symbol level bitmap spanning one slot, the bits of the slot correspond to every slot of a radio frame.
-If invalidSymbolPattern-r16 is configured, when the UE applies the invalid symbol pattern is determined as follows:
+- The UE may be configured with the higher layer parameter invalidSymbolPattern, which provides a symbol level bitmap spanning one or two slots (higher layer parameter symbols given by invalidSymbolPattern).
+A bit value equal to 1 in the symbol level bitmap symbols indicates that the corresponding symbol is an invalid symbol for PUSCH repetition Type B transmission.
+The UE may be additionally configured with a time-domain pattern (higher layer parameter periodicityAndPattern given by invalidSymbolPattern), where each bit of periodicityAndPattern corresponds to a unit equal to a duration of the symbol level bitmap symbols, and a bit value equal to 1 indicates that the symbol level bitmap symbols is present in the unit.
+The periodicityAndPattern can be {1, 2, 4, 5, 8, 10, 20 or 40} units long, but maximum of 40 msec.
+The first symbol of periodicityAndPattern every 40 msec/P periods is a first symbol in frame 𝑛𝑓 mod 4 = 0, where P is the duration of periodicityAndPattern-r16 in units of msec.
+When periodicityAndPattern is not configured, for a symbol level bitmap spanning two slots, the bits of the first and second slots correspond respectively to even and odd slots of a radio frame, and for a symbol level bitmap spanning one slot, the bits of the slot correspond to every slot of a radio frame.
+If invalidSymbolPattern is configured, when the UE applies the invalid symbol pattern is determined as follows:

-- if the PUSCH is scheduled by DCI format 0_1, or corresponds to a Type 2 configured grant activated by DCI format 0_1, and if invalidSymbolPatternIndicatorForDCI-Format0-1-r16 is configured,
+- if the PUSCH is scheduled by DCI format 0_1, or corresponds to a Type 2 configured grant activated by DCI format 0_1, and if invalidSymbolPatternIndicatorDCI-0-1 is configured,

 - if invalid symbol pattern indicator field is set 1, the UE applies the invalid symbol pattern;